 - Workers of international organisations (or people invited by the organisation), who carry out functions needed for the proper functioning of the organisation that cannot be carried out remotely

 - People with written certification by Sport Ireland related to an internationally important competitive level event

 Travel restrictions in Ireland

-If you are leaving Ireland to return to where you normally live, you can travel to the airport or port.
+You can travel to the airport or port if you are leaving Ireland to return to where you normally live.